-Send a Letter: House Bill 1348, SB487, HB3610, and SB28 in the Texas Legislature are bad bills.
-If passed, HB 1348 would transfer all power from our elected officials to out-of-state charter school chains in deciding where charters can be located in our communities.
-HB 3610 would even give charters new tax breaks!
+Send a Letter: There are other bad bills.
+HB 1348, SB 487, HB 3610, and SB 28 all transfer power from our elected officials to out-of-state charter school chains in deciding where charters can be located in our communities.
+And HB 3610 would give charters new tax breaks to do so.

 Charter Schools in Texas

 Charter schools cost Texas taxpayers $3.6 billion each year.
 What that money buys is a publicly funded, privately administered second school system that siphons funds from our public schools.

 Behind the marketing messages from these largely out-of-state charter chains are some startling realities:

 - Charter schools drain money from public school districts.
 Not only do charter schools eat up $3.6 billion state funding, they draw students from independent school districts.
 These districts — with plenty of fixed costs —cannot reduce their expenses to the same degree as lost revenue.
 That means cuts to academics, programs, and staff.

 - Charter schools are unaccountable.
 Recent charter school scandals have shown taxpayer money being used for CEO perks like luxury sports lounges and private jets.
 (Just check out the #AnotherDayAnotherCharterScandal hashtag on Twitter.)

 - Charter schools aren’t held to the same standards.
 Charters are often exempt from the same academic standards, health and safety rules, and civil rights requirements as our public schools.

 - Charter schools cherry-pick students.
 Despite their vaunted success metrics, charter schools use loopholes and arbitrary “discipline” requirements to leave students with special needs and other vulnerable students out in the cold — or send them back to the public school system.